aws-samples/aws-multi-account-inspector-to-es-s3-blogpost-2020/README.md

 ### Overview of the CloudFormation Templates

-[Central-AuditAcnt-BaseTemplate.yaml](https://github.com/aws-samples/aws-multi-account-inspector-to-es-s3-blogpost-2020/blob/main/cloudformation-templates/Central-AuditAcnt-BaseTemplate.yaml) - This template creates the following resources in the central audit account:
+[Central-SecurityAcnt-BaseTemplate.yaml](https://github.com/aws-samples/aws-multi-account-inspector-to-es-s3-blogpost-2020/blob/main/cloudformation-templates/Central-SecurityAcnt-BaseTemplate.yaml) - This template creates the following resources in the central security account:
 1. An SNS topic and topic policy in all those regions mapping to the regions of application accounts where Inspector scan will be conducted.
 2. A SQS Queue with queue policy in the primary region where the regional SNS topics send the Inspector findings as messages.
 3. A Dead Letter Queue in the primary region where failed messages will be stored if the messages are not delivered to the main SQS Queue.